scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 The implementation can be found on the machine learning for Dask, Dask-ML.
 The documentation for Dask-ML is available at https://ml.dask.org.

-This paper will review other existing work for model selection before detailing the Hyperband implementation in Dask.
+This paper will review other existing work for hyper-parameter optimization before detailing the Hyperband implementation in Dask.
 A realistic set of experiments will be presented before mentioning ideas for future work.